alexmyczko/autoexec.bat/Documents/debian-packaging.md

 ## After Work

-Adding a screenshot to the package is recommended: http://screenshots.debian.net/ Tagging the package is also a good idea: https://debtags.debian.org/ Check Lintian output: https://lintian.debian.org/
+Adding a screenshot to the package is recommended: http://screenshots.debian.net/ Check Lintian output: https://lintian.debian.org/
 I did not go into detail with `debian/watch`.
 Make sure it builds on as many architectures as possible: https://buildd.debian.org/